-A major challenge for foreign investors is maintaining proper governance of their Chinese limited liability company and generating a profitable business.
+A major challenge for foreign investors is corporate governance best practices to generate profitable business.

-For foreign investors understanding the corporate governance structure is key to establishing robust control mechanisms.
+For foreign investors understanding the corporate governance structure is key to establishing corporate governance best practices.

 Limited liability Company – Corporate governance

-The Company Law of the People’s Republic of China (“Company Law”) stipulates a three-tiered corporate governance for limited liability companies including foreign companies (‘companies’) in China is outlined under– as demonstrated in figure 1.
+The Company Law of the People’s Republic of China (“Company Law”) stipulates a three-tiered corporate governance for limited liability companies demonstrated in figure 1.

 - The shareholders appoint the board of directors (“BOD”) to oversee the company’s daily operations.
 The BOD is accountable to the board of shareholders.

-- Both the BOD and senior executive are regulated by an internal supervisory system, namely the board of supervisors or the supervisor (“BOS”).
-For more information on the supervisory system
+- Both the BOD and senior executive are regulated by an internal supervisory system, the board of supervisors or the supervisor (“BOS”).

 The Role of Shareholders